what3words/jquery-plugin-w3w-autosuggest/README.md

 The resulting candidate list contains the 3 word address, the nearest place to that address.

-While `autosuggest` uses the `clipping` parameter to determine the geographical boundary of results, the plugin makes use of a `country_selector` This allows you to more easily limit results to a specific country.
-Please note that using the `country_selector` may impact the number of results returned to the user.
+While `autosuggest` uses the `clipping` parameter to determine the geographical boundary of results, the plugin makes use of a `country_filter` This allows you to more easily limit results to a specific country.
+Please note that using the `country_filter` may impact the number of results returned to the user.

 # Getting Started